BNN-UPC/graphlaxy/README.md

 ```

-The first step is to create the Baseline dataset, this will create the dataset and a 'csv' with the path to each of the graphs and the parameters that were used to generate them:
+The first step is to create the Baseline dataset, this will create the dataset and a `csv` with the path to each of the graphs and the parameters that were used to generate them:

 ```
 ./gdg optimization baseline -f <baseline_dir> [-m]
 ```

 The second step is to calculate the metrics for the baseline dataset.
-This will create a second 'csv' file with the metrics of each of the graphs:
+This will create a second `csv` file with the metrics of each of the graphs:

 ```
 ./gdg optimization metrics -f <baseline_dir> [-m]
 ```

 The next step is to run the optimization.
-This will create yet another 'csv' file with the evolution of the parameters through the optimization process:
+This will create yet another `csv` file with the evolution of the parameters through the optimization process:

 ```
 ./gdg  optimization optimize -f <baseline_dir> -n <ID>